bananakiu/100-days-of-code/log.md

 **Link(s) to work/Other Relevant Links**
 1. Colt Steele's Web Developer Bootcamp: https://www.udemy.com/share/100026A0ofcVxaQ3Q=/
 2. My code for the day: https://ide.c9.io/bananakiu/webdeveloperbootcamp (Databases)

+### Day 56: October 28, 2018 - Sunday

+**Time Spent**: 1 hrs 05 mins

+**Today's Progress**: Added MongoDB to the YelpCamp project via Mongoose, and learned a lot about RESTful routing (INDEX, NEW, CREATE, SHOW).
+Lots of backend stuff still!

+**Thoughts**: Many people might find this boring, but I honestly am finding this really interesting.
+Knowing how data is stored just excites me because of the potential power it brings to apps (data persistence).
+Though, I'm concerned about how I will remember all the nitty-gritty with the backend.

+**Link(s) to work/Other Relevant Links**
+1. Colt Steele's Web Developer Bootcamp: https://www.udemy.com/share/100026A0ofcVxaQ3Q=/
+2. My code for the day: https://ide.c9.io/bananakiu/webdeveloperbootcamp (YelpCamp)